Session

 Escaping the Trap of Self-Sabotaging Meetings

-Meetings are so notorious for draining productivity that historic sabotage manuals listed them as a tactic of choice.
-The trouble is, modern meetings often fall into the same traps by accident: too many people invited, vague agendas, and decisions that never stay decided.
-The result isn’t just a wasted hour, but a feedback loop: too many meetings leave no time to prepare, which makes meetings run longer, which forces multitasking, which makes them even less effective.
+Meetings are so notorious for draining productivity that historic sabotage manuals listed them as a deliberate tactic.
+The uncomfortable reality is that modern teams still fall into the same traps unintentionally.
+Too many attendees, fuzzy objectives, and decisions that never quite stick.
+These failures compound into feedback loops: too many meetings leave no time to prepare, meetings run long, people multitask, and effectiveness drops even further.
+By the time everyone joins the call, the outcome is often already determined.

-In this talk, we show how to break those feedback loops before they start.
-Using lessons lifted from the old sabotage playbook, we’ll contrast common anti-patterns with practical counter-moves: picking the right type of meeting, deciding who actually needs to be there, shaping the environment and logistics, and closing with action and accountability.
-The aim is simple: meetings that respect time and deliver outcomes.
+This talk focuses on how to break those loops before a meeting begins.
+Using lessons pulled straight from the sabotage playbook, we will contrast common meeting anti-patterns with practical countermeasures.
+This includes choosing the right type of meeting, deciding who actually needs to attend and who does not, designing agendas that force clarity, shaping environment and logistics for focus, and closing with explicit decisions and action items.
+Attendees will leave with reusable heuristics, agenda patterns, and follow-up structures they can apply immediately to design meetings that respect time and produce outcomes.
 Or, to misquote Arleen Lorrance, be the meeting you want to see happen.

 Robert Herbig